 White spots on mint leaves may appear worrisome if you are a beginner plant parent, as this can be a sign of an underlying problem.
 However, in most cases, the cause might be innocuous and easily reversible with just a little effort.

 In this article, we give you the four main reasons why your mint leaves might be turning white, as well as what you can do about it.
+Also, check out what pests can eat your mint plant to prevent this from happening.

 - Why Are Mint Leaves Turning White?